oroinc/documentation/backend/entities-data-management/search/troubleshooting.rst

 Different Search Engines Return Different Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Implementation of the full-text search depends on a storage type, so different engines might return slightly different results, which is valid behavior.
-Oro applications may use three different full-text search algorithms - Mysql DBMS full-text search, PostgreSQL DBMS full-text search, or Elasticsearch full-text search.
+Oro applications may use two different full-text search algorithms - PostgreSQL DBMS full-text search, or Elasticsearch full-text search.

 Need to Reindex Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^